GoogleCloudPlatform/software-delivery-workshop/README.md

 ### Build & Deploy of local content (optional)

-The following submits a build to cloud builder and deploys the results to a user's namespace.
+The following submits a build to Cloud Build and deploys the results to a user's namespace.

 ```
 gcloud container builds submit \